-(Honestly, if you want to understand what it really means to live the Christian life, just read James’ epistle; he is direct and blunt and by the time you’re done, you will realize exactly how badly you’ve been doing it.)
+(Honestly, if you want to understand what it really means to live the Christian life, just read James’ epistle; he is direct and blunt.)
 Anyway, our task as Christians is to help those in need, those who suffer.
 But that does not mean that God will answer our prayers; we still lack understanding and we are still too worldly in our outlook.

 Let’s look again at our quote above from James 4.
 In verse 4, James calls us, “Unfaithful creatures!”
 In fact, the Greek text uses the word adulterers.
 James says we are adulterers.
 Why?
 An adulterer is a married person who cheats on his or her spouse.
 We Christians are essentially married to God; we are in a covenantal relationship with Him.
 But, we can cheat on Him; we can turn our hearts from Him to the things of this world.
 Now employ the adultery analogy here: Ask your spouse for something that you want to spend on your lover.
 Do you think your spouse will give you what you ask?
 Not likely.